Chris McCully

 Quotes:

 Note: with some minimal though important exceptions, you're free to download, share or cite anything in these pages, including photos.
-If you do so, however, please include an acknowledgement of the source in the new context, eg. 'Text: Chris McCully, 2009' or 'Photo: James Sadler, 2009'.
+If you do so, however, please include an acknowledgement of the source in the new context, e.g. 'Text: Chris McCully, 2023', 'Photo: Richard Faulks 2022' and so on.
 Please note that otherwise-unattributed photos are invariably my own.
-Finally, do be aware that one or two images remain the copyright of the photographer who took the shot (or of the publishing house which retains the image), and where this is the case I have indicated it, so that no use of the relevant image is possible without obtaining written copyright permission first.
+Finally, do be aware that one or two images remain the copyright of the photographer who took the shot (or of the publishing house which retains the image) and where this is the case I have indicated it, so that no use of the relevant image is possible without obtaining written copyright permission first.
 Thank you.

 Powered by WebGuild Solo